jrsoftware/issrc/README.md

   first creating the SETUP.EXE as usual, then concatenating the SETUP.0 and SETUP-1.BIN to the end of the SETUP.EXE, and finally modifying an internal data block in SETUP.EXE so it knows it's in "single EXE" form.

-- For compiler debugging purposes define ``STATICCOMPILER`` in CompForm.pas and for preprocessor debugging also ``STATICPREPROC`` in Compile.pas.

 - To debug the uninstaller first run Setup.exe to completion with the ``/DETACHEDMSG`` command line parameter set.
 Afterwards copy uninst000.dat and